palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 data, recalling principle RUP.
 To simplify the discussion in this section, we assume NP divides PQ.

-For Cassandra, following the Atlas team's recommended Cassandra best practices, we seek to bound the size of an individual row by 100 megabytes.
+For Cassandra, following the Atlas team's recommended Cassandra best practices, we seek to bound the size of an individual row by 100 MB.
 Considering that a VAR_LONG takes at most 9 bytes for positive integers, and we can explicitly use an empty byte array to represent a transaction that failed to commit, we can estimate the maximum size of a row for a given choice of values of PQ and NP.